 The ACO maintain an active email marketing program, which is delivered with a view to providing our audience with the most relevant information, offers and events to them based on geography, previous purchases or frequency of engagement.
 You may opt into the program during purchase, or can sign up to the program on this page.
 Those who have opted-in can manage their preferences or opt out entirely on this page.

 Links to other sites

-The ACO cannot take responsibility for the privacy policies, conduct or quality of third party websites linked to from this site.
+The ACO cannot take responsibility for the privacy policies, conduct or quality of third party websites linked to our site.
 You should check the privacy policies of any third party site before disclosing any personal information.

 Changes to our policy

-The ACO reserves the right to change this policy at any time and we therefore encourage you to review this page regularly.
+The ACO reserves the right to change this policy at any time, and changes are likely as our web offering evolves over time.
+We therefore encourage you to review this page regularly.

 Please contact us if you would like to access your information, or have any further questions or concerns about your privacy, and our conduct online.

 Opera Quays, 2 East Circular Quay, Sydney NSW 2000

 We will respond to your enquiry within a reasonable time.
 If you are not satisfied by our response you may contact the Office of the Australian Information Commissioner (Tel: 1300 363 992 or email: firstname.lastname@example.org).

 Listed below are the general terms and conditions which apply to the purchase of tickets to performances of the Australian Chamber Orchestra (ACO).
 By buying tickets to ACO performances you will be deemed to have read and understood the terms and conditions.
 If you buy tickets on behalf of someone else you will be deemed to have agreed to these terms on your own behalf and as an agent for the other person.